DreymaR/BigBagKbdTrixXKB/xkb-data_xmod/README.md

 TODO:
 -----
+* Rework ergo model names.
+	- I'd like to use a model string `pc104`/`pc105` in setkb, which would simplify the case search in `SetXStr`.
+	- Then, the mods should have the same names, e.g., `pc104awide`/`pc105awide` instead of `pc104aw-zqu`/`pc105aw-sl`.
+	- Use `#angle`, `#wide`, `#awide` (and pc104awing).
+	- Is there currently no ISO-Wide option?
+No. That's because the Angle mod is "mandatory".
+But still, for consistency.
+	- Hide the AWing option from menus?
+It's pretty arcane and not really recommended.
+	- The `pc105curl` model is actually a CurlAngle model, and thus badly named.
+Fix.
+All the Curl models seem messy?

 * Sym mod implementation
 	- The Sym mod should not be implemented as hard/model; it must not rearrange Extend.
 	- Better to make a new symbols/symbolkeys file, and put all symbol key definitions in there.